 For investors willing to take a little more risk, one can choose from corporate fixed deposit options which are nothing, but an FD offered by corporates for investment by the public.

 The interest rates for a corporate FD is higher than a bank FD with flexible tenure options.
-The downside to this form of investment is that these are not completely secured as that of a bank fixed deposit and require the investor to do ample research before choosing this.
+The downside to this form of investment is that these are not as secure as bank fixed deposits and investors research should before choosing this.
 A lot is dependent on the business model of the company.

 Fixed Maturity Plans

-Fixed Maturity Plans invest in debts and securities and related debt instruments, but these invest in only those instruments with coinciding maturities.
-Example, if a fixed maturity plan has a maturity time of 1 year, it will invest in bonds, securities, and other similar options having a maturity period of less than a year.
+Fixed maturity plans invest in debts and securities and related debt instruments, but these invest in only those instruments with coinciding maturities.
+For example, if a fixed maturity plan has a maturity time of 1 year, it will invest in bonds, securities, and other similar options having a maturity period of less than a year.

 The flexibility of early withdrawal is not present, and the fund can be accessed only at the time of maturity.
 It is therefore suggested to be careful while blocking the funds for a period you will be comfortable with.

-Fixed Maturity Plans are a good alternative to a fixed deposit, but they are not very liquid in nature.
+Fixed maturity plans are an excellent alternative to a fixed deposit, but they are not very liquid.
 But on the bright side, the risks of investing in these are very low and assure a comparatively higher return.